 Most of Australia's bilateral aid to countries other than PNG is for specific development activities undertaken by the developing countries.
 These range from large-scale regional development programs to simple facilities in villages.
-At 1 July 1982, Australia was involved in 348 projects in about 35 countries.
-The total value of its contribution is some \$570 million.
+Australia is supporting some 500 projects in over 40 countries.
 Generally, Australia meets the foreign exchange costs of a project, but it also pays, in an increasing number of cases, some of the local costs associated with projects.

-South-East Asia receives the bulk of Australia's bilateral project aid.
-Many of the 82 projects in the region involve infrastructure development work, agricultural improvements through crop and live-stock research as well as practical extension work.
+South East Asia receives the bulk of Australia's bilateral project aid.
+Many of the 82 projects in the region involve infrastructure development work, agricultural improvements through crop and livestock research as well as practical extension work.
 In recent years Australia has become increasingly involved in large-scale, integrated rural development programs intended to bring about the balanced growth of whole regions, particularly in Indonesia, the Philippines and Thailand.